RohitAwate/DOMEngine/README.md

 print;
 ```
 ### Selector Blocks
 The first five lines demonstrate the usage of DOM Engine's selectors and running sub-commands on selected nodes.
-The selector is the same as you'd use in the shell with the sub-commands grouped together inside the curly braces, separated by semi-colons.
+The selector is the same as you'd use in the REPL with the sub-commands grouped together inside the curly braces, separated by semi-colons.

 The next three selector blocks show alternative formatting.